ci2131a/Rpackage/README.md

 ## Procedure for use

-To use this repository as a templete:
+To use this repository as a template:

 1. Copy the contents of this repository to a new one (it is probably best to download the contents and upload them rather than forking).
 2. Update the sample names in all available files (DESCRIPTION, LICENSE, .Rproj, etc.).